TickTick Alternatives

 Migration steps

-1. Export TickTick tasks as CSV.
+1. Export your TickTick tasks as CSV from settings.

 Paid plans from $5.00/mo